 If you apply strategies that bring in the wrong people, you’ll have low conversion rates.
 People will flee your website.

-Create customer personas so that it’s always clear who you’re creating your website for.
+Create customer personas for your potential customers so that it’s always clear who you’re creating your website for.

 Once you’re clear on who your target customers are, you can begin doing keyword research and build an effective keyword strategy.